Alright boys, I confess. I was Abie the fish peddler. Ravelli:

-- Betty's father in Ugly Betty is Mexican , but the actor who played him Tony Plana is Cuban.
-Her extended family from the episode "A Tree Grows in Guadalajara", which was composed of Justina Machado (Puerto-Rican-American), Rita Moreno (Puerto Rican) and Lillian Hurst (Puerto Rican).
+- Betty's father in Ugly Betty is Mexican , but the actor who played him, Tony Plana, is Cuban.
+Her extended family from the episode "A Tree Grows in Guadalajara" was composed of Justina Machado (Puerto Rican-American), Rita Moreno (Puerto Rican) and Lillian Hurst (Puerto Rican).
 The episode also had Lilyan Chauvin (French!) playing a Mexican native.

 - The animal hunter in Eureka has a horrific supposed Australian accent.
-To an actual Australian, it sounds like a strangled mix of South African, Irish, New Zealand accents using occasional Australian words.
+To an actual Australian, it sounds like a strangled mix of South African, Irish and New Zealand accents using occasional Australian words.

-- British Hugh Laurie as American Gregory House on House.
+- Briton Hugh Laurie as American Gregory House on House.
 In a season one episode House calls a doctor in the middle of the night and fakes a British accent, claiming he's from London and forgot what time it would be in America.
-For that scene, Laurie did not speak with his real accent, but with the accent he used when he played Bertie Wooster.
-It was meant to sound "over the top" and be a wink to people who know Laurie's work in Jeeves and Wooster.
+For that scene, Laurie did not speak with his real accent, but with the accent he used when he played Bertie Wooster in Jeeves and Wooster.